Chris44442/de10nano/README.md

 ## USB UART communication

+Plug in the Mini-B USB cable into the J4 jack of the device.
 Use a serial device tool like **tio** to communicate between the Host PC and the HPS via USB UART.
 Change the baud rate if necessary.
-Before booting the HPS, on the Host PC run:
+Before booting the HPS, on the Host PC run tio.
+Remember to change the values depending on which USB port of your Host PC you are using.

 ```
 tio /dev/ttyUSB0
 tio -b 57600 -d 8 -f none -s 1 -p none /dev/ttyUSB0
 ```

-You should be able to see the displayed logs of the bootloader and be able to log into Linux as root.
-If you set up Ethernet on the SD card as mentioned above, the eth0 link should come up once plugged in.
+After powering up you should be able to see the displayed logs of the bootloader and be able to log into Linux as root.
+If you set up Ethernet on the SD card as mentioned above, the eth0 link should come up after a few seconds.
 Run `ip a` to find out your IP address.
 If you haven't already, you can customize the OS to your needs, e.g. set up SSH.

 ## Ethernet communication